 Grid sampling reveals how the nutrients are distributed across a field.
 By collecting more soil samples on a field we gain a better understanding of the nutrients available.
 By understanding the nutrients available, we can be confident the fertilizer dollars are being used efficiently.

-In each of these cases the grid sample allows for the fertilizer prescription to be optimized and the chance of a return on the investment improved.
+In each of these cases the soil sample allows for the fertilizer prescription to be optimized and the chance of a return on the investment improved.

 Over-application of lime can have a negative affect on the crop by increasing the soil pH beyond a neutral level.
 This causes some nutrients like phosphorus to become less available for the crop.
-Grid sampling provides a means to prevent the over-application of lime and at the same time save on input costs.
+Grids provide a way to prevent the over-application of lime and at the same time save on input costs.

-In some areas regulations are in place that limit the application of fertilizer once a maximum threshold has been met.
-Grid sampling provides a means to monitor soil nutrient levels and ensure fertilizer and manure application meet those standards.
+In some areas, regulations are in place that limit the application of fertilizer once a maximum threshold has been met.
+Grid soil sampling provides a means to monitor soil nutrient levels and ensure fertilizer and manure application meet those standards.